Viking Rurik last position

 Discover the treasures of Russia on one of the best river ships sailing there: Viking Rurik.
 Fully refurbished in 2012, the ship carries up to 196 guests in its spacious 98 staterooms (32 Deluxe, 2 Junior Suites, 4 Suites, 60 Veranda), as those on the middle and upper decks feature private verandas.

+Viking Rurik has a total of 98 cabins (of which 6 Suite, 60 Balcony, 32 with a non-opening window) in 6 cabins.
 All accommodations meet the European standards of elegance and comfort, with amenities like in-room refrigerators, hotel-style beds and 26-inch flat TVs.
 An expanded restaurant and beautiful public areas are a plus to the pleasure of sailing on Viking Rurik.
-Benefit from the observation lounge, two bars with panoramic views, library and onboard boutique.
-There is free internet in every stateroom.
-Even a doctor is available on board!

 River Cruise Itineraries